web analytics

 Pioneers of the Oklahoma Engineering Fair

-OEF pioneered the OEF Engineering Fair in 1981, to give middle school and high school students a chance to become familiar with the engineering field.
+OEF pioneered the Oklahoma Engineering Fair in 1981, to give middle school and high school students a chance to become familiar with the engineering field.
 At the time, it was a new concept for students.
 Today, the fair is held every spring at Science Museum of Oklahoma.
 It brings together students, teachers, professors, and the business community to give students an introduction to engineering and related principles.
-Students are also given the opportunity to showcase their creativity in engineering construction and design through various categories of competition including a bridge competition; rubber band powered vehicle competition; drone competition; tower competition; electric motor competition; ping pong launcher competition and wacky wonders competition.
+Students are also given the opportunity to showcase their creativity in engineering construction and design through various categories of competition including a bridge building competition; rubber band powered vehicle competition; drone competition; tower competition; electric motor competition; ping pong launcher competition and wacky wonders competition.

 Oklahoma MATHCOUNTS

 In 1983, OEF introduced Oklahoma to the national MATHCOUNTS program, the longest-running national mathematics competition for middle school students.
 Open to all middle schools in the state, the Oklahoma MATHCOUNTS program has impacted almost 8,000 middle school students over four decades.
-(This does not include the countless students impacted by the free curriculum we provide to schools.)
+This does not include the countless students impacted by the free curriculum we provide to schools.
 It is a premier program that fosters highly advanced problem-solving and critical thinking skills that students need to become innovators and leaders and to help keep Oklahoma competitive in an increasingly technology-driven economy.

 Our Vision